Kunlong1994/lab3/Lab-02.md

 `Examples->Digital->toneMelody`

-The official Arduino tutorial for this code is [here](https://www.arduino.cc/en/Tutorial/ToneMelody?from=Tutorial.Tone) Add a 75 Ohm resistor to limit the current to the speaker when you hook it up on your breadboard.
+The official Arduino tutorial for this code is also online [here](https://www.arduino.cc/en/Tutorial/ToneMelody?from=Tutorial.Tone).

+Add a 75 Ohm resistor to limit the current to the speaker when you hook it up on your breadboard.
 If you would like it a little louder, you can use a lower value resistor, up to a minimum of 5 Ohms.

 Wire it to your circuit with the - to ground and the + to Arduino Micro pin 8.